 Talking with Strangers

-Communication Toolkit for Coffee Shops in a Divided Nation
+Conversation Toolkit for Coffee Shops and Bars in a Divided Nation

 Talking with Strangers is a free toolkit to equip coffeeshops with simple, customisable design interventions to encourage conversation amongst their patrons.